We’ve compiled a list of 30 common interview questions to ask potential new hires that will attract the best employees with the strongest:

 How do I choose the best plumbing interview questions?

-While the questions compiled above provide an excellent starting point, tailor your questions to the open position.
-For example, consider how senior the position is, what services your company offers, and whether you serve residential or commercial customers.
+While the questions above provide an excellent starting point, tailor your questions to the open position.
+For example, consider how senior the position is, what services your company offers, and whether you serve residential or commercial plumbing customers.

-What should I look for when hiring a plumber?
+What qualities should I look for when hiring a plumber?

 What should I ask in a plumbing apprenticeship interview?